 The Shift: One Nurse, Twelve Hours, Four Patients’ Lives.
 Theresa Brown, R.N.

-This is not currently a women's history book because it is contemporary to us, but it will fit that category in a number of years.
-The author, who works on a hospital cancer ward, takes us through her day.
 She records her physical actions; her thoughts; her concerns about how patients will respond to medicines and medical treatment; interactions between herself, other nurses, and other medical staff; her decision-making process about a variety of situations including who to help first when call lights come on at the same time; record-keeping; and much more.
-This book gave me a greater appreciation for all a nurse must keep in mind when working in a hospital.
-There are three nurses in my family which may have generated my interest in this book, but it was interesting to compare 1930s nursing to today's nursing experience.
+This book gave me a greater appreciation for all a nurse

 The Witches: Salem, 1692.
 Stacy Schiff

 If you have ancestors who lived in Salem or any nearby community in the 1690s you may find this book interesting.
 I found it interesting as wells challenging.
 The cast of characters was extensive but their stories were scattered through the chapters.
 It gave me a different perspective of life in the 1690s among the Puritans.
 While reading I couldn't help but wonder how the people could have been "duped" by a 9-year-old and an 11-year-old.
-I wrote a more in depth post about this book which you can read here
+I wrote a more in depth post about this book which you can read here.

 Fiction

-I also like to share fiction books that I think fit into the Women's History category.
+Women's History category.
 Though not a true story of one particular woman or group of women, I find that well-researched fiction can give the reader a sense of time and place and tell a universal story, or perhaps a composite story, of a woman's life.

 The Shape of Mercy.
 Susan Meissner

-Considering that this book is, to some extent, about the witch trials in 1692, I thought it was interesting that it just seemed to appear soon after I finished The Witches
+Considering that this book is, to some extent, about the witch trials in 1692, I thought it was interesting that it just seemed to appear soon after I finished The Witches.

 Lauren, a 20-year-old, is hired by wealthy, 83-year-old Abigail to transcribe the journal of Mercy Hayworth, accused witch in 1692.
 One of the themes of the book is preconceived ideas about others and judging based on appearances.
 In addition to being an interesting, well-written story, I thought this was a though-provoking book.
 And interesting that it happened into my hands soon after reading The Witches.
 The reader's guide at the end enhanced my reading experience with its thoughtful discussion questions.